Is it beneficial for patients with basilar skull fractures to receive a course of intravenous antibiotics?

 Basilar skull fracture (7% to 15.8% of all skull fractures) places the central nervous system in contact with bacteria from the nose and throat and may be associated with cerebrospinal fluid leakage (occurring in 2% to 20.8% of patients).
-Blood or watery discharge from nose or ears, bruising behind the ear or around the eyes, hearing loss, inability to perceive odours or facial asymmetry may lead physicians to the diagnosis of basilar skull fracture.
+Blood or watery discharge from the nose or ears, bruising behind the ear or around the eyes, hearing loss, inability to perceive odours or facial asymmetry may lead physicians to the diagnosis of basilar skull fracture.
 Patients with a basilar skull fracture may develop meningitis and some doctors give antibiotics in an attempt to reduce this risk.

 The available data did not support the use of prophylactic antibiotics, as there is no proven benefit of such therapy.
-There was a possible adverse effect of increasing susceptibility to infection with more pathogenic organisms.
-The review authors call for research to address this question, as there are too few studies available on this subject and they have overall design shortcomings and small combined numbers of participants studied.
+There was a possible adverse effect of increased susceptibility to infection with more pathogenic (disease-causing) organisms.
+We suggest that research is needed to address this question, as there are too few studies available on this subject and they have overall design shortcomings and small combined numbers of participants studied.

-We searched the Cochrane Central Register of Controlled Trials (CENTRAL) (The Cochrane Library 2011, Issue 1), which contains the Cochrane Acute Respiratory Infections (ARI) Group's Specialised Register, MEDLINE (1966 to February 2011), EMBASE (1974 to February 2011) and LILACS (1982 to February 2011).
+We searched CENTRAL (2014, Issue 5), MEDLINE (1966 to June week 1, 2014), EMBASE (1974 to June 2014) and LILACS (1982 to June 2014).
 We also performed an electronic search of meeting proceedings from the American Association of Neurological Surgeons (1997 to September 2005) and handsearched the abstracts of meeting proceedings of the European Association of Neurosurgical Societies (1995, 1999 and 2003).